tfiers/Sciplotlib.jl/README.md

 # Sciplotlib.jl

-Plot with the full power of Matplotlib in Julia, with beautiful defaults, a productive API, and first class physical units support.
+Wrapper around PyPlot (which is a Julia wrapper of Matplotlib), with pretty defaults and a productive API.